DM872/dm872.github.io/_assignments/vrptw.md

 bruteforce it, but a more efficient approach I am having trouble finding.
 Is it possible to get a hint on a more efficient approach?

-A: We did not look at cut separation procedures for SR cuts.
-If you want you can try to formuate the problem but it is not what is asked in the task.
-Manual or exhaustive procedures as you mention are ok for this assignment.
-You can find a procedure in this paper: “Subset-Row Inequalities Applied to the Vehicle-Routing Problem with Time Windows” by Mads Jepsen, Bjørn Petersen, Simon Spoorendonk and David Pisinger
+A: Manual or exhaustive (brute force) approaches as you mention are ok for this assignment.
+We did not treat cut separation procedures for SR cuts in class.
+You are however welcome to try to formulate the problem or read this paper: “Subset-Row
+Inequalities Applied to the Vehicle-Routing Problem with Time Windows” by Mads Jepsen, Bjørn Petersen, Simon Spoorendonk and David Pisinger.